Inarticulate ramblings of a management consultant

 Now there’s the rub!

-that the deal has a material impact on both organisations….
+the deal will have a material impact on both organisations

-It doesn’t’ matter whether you’re the largest listed company on the stock market and or a small family business, the deal you’re doing is going to have an impact on you, culturally, financially, organisationally and in terms of the position and reputation you hold with your customers.
-Geographical remoteness is no longer a factor as our global reach in terms of information flow continues to grow.
+It doesn’t matter whether you’re the largest listed company on the stock market and or a small family business, the deal you’re doing is going to have an impact on you, culturally, financially, organisationally and in terms of the position and reputation you hold with your customers.

 So, if we accept this, what’s the solution?